 Rocky Springs Abandoned Town

 This was another of my very favorite stops.
-We actually stayed in the Rocky Springs campground (see GPS coordinates below), so we were able to spend quite a bit of time here.
+We stayed in the Rocky Springs campground (see GPS coordinates below), so we could spend quite a bit of time here.

 This is an abandoned town.
-There isn’t much to see here in ways of structures or old town buildings.
-They have a couple of old safes still, the church, which had a sign out for the next gathering, so we have to assume it’s still an operational church which was super cool.
-The history of why this town perished is really sad and unique.
+There isn’t much to see here in the way of structures or old town buildings.
+They have a couple of old safes still in the church, which had a sign out for the next gathering, so we have to assume it’s still an operational church which was super cool.
+The history of why this town perished is unfortunate and unique.
 Again, I don’t want to spoil it for you.
 We did quite a bit of research on the history of places on the Natchez Trace, but I tried not to read the stories before going.
 Only after.
-So that way we could learn while we were standing right in front of it.
+So that way, we could learn while we were standing right in front of it.
 For us, that makes it so much more exciting.

 Take A Tour of an Antebellum Home